mfyz/chrome-ext-wp-post/docs/README.md

 ### Open Source / Contributing

 This extension is open source.
-You're welcome to contribute at http://github.com/mfyz/chrome-ext-wp-post
+You're welcome to contribute at [Github Project Page](http://github.com/mfyz/chrome-ext-wp-post)

 ## Support

-Open a github "issue" if you need any help or have feedback or suggestions: http://github.com/mfyz/chrome-ext-wp-post/issues
+Open a github "issue" if you need any help or have feedback or suggestions at [Github Issues Page](http://github.com/mfyz/chrome-ext-wp-post/issues)